 My main modelling interests are Iran-Iraq war, Soviet/Russian Air Force and Navy, naval aviation, exotic aircraft or exotic camouflages,…

 I started this blog as a sort of catalouge of my work.
-As I work a lot for SAM you’ll have to buy the magazine in order to see more than just the couple of photos you see on my page.
 If you have any questions regarding the builds, please do comment and I’ll try to answer.
 I will be posting regular workbench photos, modelling contests photos, probably some reviews and we will see where to this blog will develop… I just hope you find navigation easy!